m-agour/PlanifyStudio/README.md

 # Pixi.js Floor Plan Studio

 This is a Pixi.js studio that allows you to draw floor plans.
 You can draw walls, doors, and other shapes, and you can edit and move them around.
+Mainly developed as a part of the Plannify project: https://github.com/m-agour/Plannify

 ## Features